Components Hands-on

 To set that new namespace as the default namespace (When not specified default will be used as a namespace and for every command):

-To see which namespace you are in, you can use:
+To see the namespaces in your context, you can use:

 Volumes